diogro/expressionVariance-manuscript/main.md

 Likewise, low-variance genes were enriched for basic cell functions, like RNA processing, translation, DNA methylation, and cell duplication.
 These results are consistent with previous analysis of gene expression variance on a tissue-by-tissue basis [@Alemu2014-jo].
 This pattern of enrichment is also observed when we look at enrichment for high- or low-variance genes within the genes associated with each term in the GO hierarchy.
-Basic cell function terms are enriched for low variance genes, and terms involved in response to external stimulus are enriched for high variance genes.
+Basic cell function terms are enriched for low-variance genes, and terms involved in response to external stimulus are enriched for high-variance genes.

 While indirect, all these patterns point to a selective structuring of gene expression variance.
 Stabilizing and purifying selection are consistent: genes expected to be under strong stabilizing selection, those linked with fundamental baseline biological processes, are indeed overrepresented in the least variable genes.